 Feeding Avery Families (FAF) is a non-profit Christian organization in Avery County, North Carolina, dedicated to eliminating hunger by any means possible including monetary donations, volunteerism, or food bank donations.
 Our Food Bank distribution center is located in Newland at 189 Old Vale Road (behind Avery County Board of Education and Mayland Community College, near Ingle’s).

-100% of all your efforts and/or contributions on behalf of Feeding Avery Families goes directly to Avery County families (including towns of Newland, Banner Elk, Elk Park, Pineola, Linville, Crossnore and Sugar Mountain) who still need help after exhausting all other available resources.
-FAF provided 60% of the food assistance in Avery County in 2017.
+100% of all your efforts and/or contributions on behalf of Feeding Avery Families goes directly to Avery County families (including towns of Newland, Banner Elk, Elk Park, Pineola, Linville, Crossnore, Beech Mountain and Sugar Mountain) who still need help after exhausting all other available resources.
+FAF provides 60% of the food assistance in Avery County.
 We are an equal opportunity food provider.

 Approximately 3,000 people (17%) living in Avery County experience some degree of uncertainty about their next meal during the year.
 That includes between 750 and 1,000 children.
 We are reaching less than 32% of those in need.
 Clearly what we are doing isn’t enough.

 Most of our work is done by dedicated, hard-working volunteers – with about 150 in the spring, summer and fall months and about 75 during the winter when many seasonal residents are away.

 Executive Director: Richard “Dick” M. Larson, MD (Center)

 Community Outreach / Latino Initiative Coordinator: Vanessa Benavides Phillips (Right)

 Bookkeeper: Patty Robinson